 It is fitting such talent has assembled for an album paying respect to De Lory’s father.
-Al De Lory was a noted music producer who produced two Grammy-winning albums; he was also a session pianist who worked with The Beach Boys and Phil Spector, among many others.
+Al De Lory was a noted music producer who produced two Grammy-winning albums.
+He was also a session pianist who worked with The Beach Boys and Phil Spector, among many others.

-“I’m honoring him with this album” says Donna De Lory, “It’s about how my father’s death affected my whole spiritual path.”
-She speaks of him as one of the most important people in her life and embodies that statement in The Unchanging‘s liner notes: “This CD is dedicated to my beloved father Al De Lory who showed me the way to follow my bliss.”
+“I’m honoring him with this album” says Donna De Lory.
+“It’s about how my father’s death affected my whole spiritual path.”
+She speaks of him as one of the most important people in her life and embodies that statement in The Unchanging‘s liner notes.
+“This CD is dedicated to my beloved father Al De Lory who showed me the way to follow my bliss.”

-Reviewed by Joe Kara, who loves his double life working in music and teaching Yoga in Hollywood and the Valley.
-And he plays bass, too.
-Facebook/ Twitter. @JJKara
+Joe Kara enjoys a double life working in music and teaching Yoga in Hollywood and the Valley.
+He plays a little bass, too. @JoeKaraYoga